Rohini Delhi, India Travel Guide

 Ambulance: Dial 102.
 Police: Dial 112 or 100.
 Fire: Dial 101.
 For serious medical emergencies, head to a reputable private hospital.

 Never drink tap water.
-Rely relying on bottled water with an unbroken seal or boiled water.
+Rely counting on bottled water with an unbroken seal or boiled water.
 Eat at reputable establishments; ensure food is cooked thoroughly and served hot.
 Choose popular street food stalls with visible cooking practices.

-Delhi has a medium crime rate, and general urban precautions apply.
+Delhi has a mid-sized crime rate, and general urban precautions apply.
 Petty theft, like pickpocketing and bag snatching, occurs in crowded areas.
 Rohini is commonly seen as a safe residential area, but caution is advised in isolated places or late at night.

 Delhi faces certain natural and seasonal hazards that travelers should be aware of during their visit.